heutelbeck/sapl-policy-engine/sapl-documentation/2_4_PolicyStructure.md

 A common use case is *break-the-glass* scenarios: in an emergency, a doctor may access records they normally cannot read, but this access must be logged to prevent abuse.
 Logging is a requirement for granting access and therefore must be expressed as an obligation.

 The PDP collects all obligations from applicable policies.
 Depending on the final decision, the obligations belonging to that decision are included in the authorization decision object.
-An obligation can be any JSON value - a string (like `"create_emergency_access_log"`), an object (like `{ "task": "create_log", "content": "emergency_access" }`), or any other type.
+An obligation can be any JSON value: a string (like `"create_emergency_access_log"`), an object (like `{ "task": "create_log", "content": "emergency_access" }`), or any other type.
 The PEP must be implemented to process these obligations.

 A policy can contain multiple obligation expressions.
 All obligations must appear before any advice.